Woodstock, Bo-Kaap & Bree for the Foodie

 Half Day

 The morning kicks off in the heart of the City in the Company’s Gardens, originally created in the 1650s by the first European settlers to grow fresh produce to replenish ships rounding the Cape.
 Your specialty guide will take you through the garden, sharing the Cape’s interesting cultural and culinary influences.
-The fresh air is bound to get tummies rumbling, and from here it is a short drive across the city to the vibrant neighbourhood of Woodstock.
+The fresh air is bound to get tummies rumbling, and from here it is a short drive across the city to the vibrant neighborhood of Woodstock.
 If you had to describe Woodstock in three words, it would be: cool, alive and arty.
 One of Cape Town’s oldest suburbs, this previous industrial area is still home to many of city’s factories and bargain clothing outlets, interspersed with trendy street-side coffee shops, hipster restaurants, collective hangouts and artist’s studios.
 The foundries and loft-like spaces are abuzz with activity and home to independent producers, creative's and artisans.

 After a coffee tasting at a very cool little coffee joint and one of the many exceptional roasters in the area, it is time to head to a local brewery for a craft beer tasting.
 At present, there are over 60 microbrewers around the country turning hops, malt, yeast and water into a mind-boggling array of beers.
 There are pale ales, alt biers, stouts, Pilsners, barrel-aged beers, smoked malt beers, and beers made using fruit, herbs, spices, honey, wild yeast and more, to savor amidst the rich aromas of malt, hops and yeast.